hal/halos-proxy/README.md

 1. Proxy
 2. Console

-### Proxy
+This repository contains the proxy.
 The proxy is a server side application running in a pod next to the WildFly instances.
 It talks to the management endpoints of the WildFly instances and collects data from these instances.

 #### Technical Stack